PTD504/Data-Mining-UIT/README.md

 ---

-<h1 align="center">Animal Migration Generation</h1>
+<h1 align="center">Animal Migration Clustering</h1>

-*This project is an Animal Migration Generation system designed to simulate and visualize animal migration patterns, specifically for the Western Palearctic greater white-fronted geese, using real-world datasets.*
+*Our project is an Animal Migration Clustering system, focusing on analyzing the past movement data of Western Palearctic greater white-fronted geese to identify key areas for conservation.
+Furthermore, we will explore applying advanced data generation algorithms such as GANs and VAEs to augment and enrich the existing dataset, thereby enhancing the effectiveness of our clustering model.*

 ## Dataset